-Prepared By:

-Cisco Systems, Inc. 170 West Tasman Dr. San Jose, CA 95134
+Prepared By: Cisco Systems, Inc. 170 West Tasman Dr. San Jose, CA 95134

-This document provides the basis for an evaluation of a specific Target of Evaluation (TOE), the Cisco Integrated Service Routers 4400 Series (ISR-4400).
+This document provides the basis for an evaluation of a specific Target of Evaluation (TOE), the Aggregation Services Router (ASR) 1000 Series.
 This Security Target (ST) defines a set of assumptions about the aspects of the environment, a list of threats that the product intends to counter, a set of security objectives, a set of security requirements, and the IT security functions provided by the TOE which meet the set of requirements.
-Administrators of the TOE will be referred to as administrators, Authorized Administrators, TOE administrators, semi-privileged, privileged administrators, and security administrators in this document.